Benefits of Accreditation

 There are other benefits as well:

-- Authorization to use the National Standards Seal indicating compliance with the most rigorous standards in philanthropy.
+- Authorization to use the National Standards Seal indicating compliance with the most rigorous standards in philanthropy and guidelines for proper use.

-- Access to the National Standards Marketing and Communications Toolkit containing news releases, talking points, ads, Web content, and letters to donors and advisers—all designed to share the value of National Standards and inform the public of this noteworthy achievement.
+- Access to the updated National Standards Marketing and Communications Toolkit containing news releases, talking points, ads, web content, and letters to donors and advisers—all designed to share the value of National Standards and inform the public of this noteworthy achievement.

 Here’s what community foundations are saying about the National Standards: